 Adjusting the Harness as Your Baby Grows

-Adjusting shoulder strap height has two methods.
-One involves detaching the shoulder straps from a splitter on the back and rethreading them through a higher slot before sliding the straps back on the splitter (above left).
+Adjusting shoulder strap height has two methods depending on the seat design.
+One involves detaching the shoulder straps from a splitter plate on the back and rethreading them through a higher slot before sliding the straps back on the splitter (above left).
 The other method is more straightforward and includes disengaging the height adjustment assembly (usually with a button or lever) and sliding it up or down (above right).
 The latter can occur immediately with your baby in the seat when you notice a need.
 The former typically requires an empty carrier and can be challenging to thread and adjust depending on the straps, the slots, or the padding.
 We feel parents are more likely to maintain a correctly fitted harness if it is straightforward, quick, and immediate when needed (i.e., when you first put your baby in the seat).
 Making immediate changes when the need arises is better than waiting for a more convenient moment.
 For these reasons, we believe non-rethread harnesses are better and theoretically safer for little ones.

 Best Rated Seats for Ease of Use

 We compare the materials and how well they are assembled and work together for comfort and quality.
-We consider details such as padding, fabric, and canopies and how these translate to comfort, use, and longevity.
+We consider details such as padding, fabric, and canopies and how these translate to comfort, use, and potential longevity.

 All seats have similarities, such as dense foam for impact protection and a hard plastic shell.
 However, some have thicker padding or softer fabrics.
 Overall, the seats with superior comfort and attention to detail are top performers for comfort and quality.